darkraider/Switch-FRLG-RNG-Tool/README.md

 ### 1. Macro Timeline
 The timeline is broken down into two types of blocks:
-* **Standard Actions:** Simple linear commands (`Delay`, `Press`, `Hold`, `Mash`).
+* **Standard Actions:** Simple commands (`Delay`, `Press`, `Hold`, `Mash`).
 Useful for non-precise actions, moving to a location for example.
-* **Calibrated Phases:** Advanced blocks used for precise RNG targeting.
-They allow you to define a target frame/time, run "Background Setup Tasks" while the timer counts down, and fire a "Final Trigger" on the exact target microsecond.
+* **Calibrated Phases:** Blocks used for precise input.
+They allow you to define a target frame/time, run some setup tasks while the timer counts down, and fire a "Final Trigger" on the target frame.
 Most of your blocks will be of this type.

 ### 2. Hardware Boot Settings
-Located in the collapsible settings panel, these define the automated sequence the ESP32 performs the moment you click "Start":
+Located in the collapsible settings panel, these define the automated sequence the ESP32 performs the moment you click "Start".
+These are defaulted to work well for Switch 2, but they can be adjusted for the Switch 1:

 ![Hardware Boot Settings](images/BootSettings.png)

 * **Profile Dialog:** Time needed for the Switch to open the "Who is playing?" screen.
 If you're the only user, this part can be skipped by unchecking a box.
 * **App Launch Wait:** Time spent between pressing 'A' to select a profile and the game loading.
 Make it shorter if the game loads before 'HOME' is pressed.
 * **Home Screen Buffer:** Gives time for the game to load in the background.
-*(Note: These are currently hard coded to always occur, but a toggle to add or remove them will be added in a later release.)*
+*(Note: These are currently hard coded to always occur, but a toggle to add or remove them might be added in a later release.)*

 ### 3. Profile Management
 * **Save & Sync:** Saves your current timeline locally and pushes it to the ESP32's internal memory.
 Make sure to press this when you want to move from one device to another.